 The Group Life Insurance Plan is administered by the Saskatchewan Teachers’ Superannuation Commission.
 More information about the benefits provided by this plan can be found on the Commission’s website.

 Portaplan offers term life, accident and dependant life insurance at group rates.
 This plan is available to provide added coverage above your Teachers’ Group Life Insurance Plan.
-Portaplan coverage continues even if your contract ends, you change careers or you move to another country, as long as premiums are paid when they are due.
+Portaplan coverage may continue even if your contract ends, you change careers or you move to another country.

 Participation in this plan is voluntary and premiums are paid fully by the policyholder.